Bloggbild för: 11 Natural & Simple Ways to Relieve Hay Fever and Pollen Allergies

 2. Rinse your nose

-Nosebuddy + Himalayan salt
+Nosebuddy + himalayan salt

-3. Apply fatty cream under your nose
+3. Rich cream under the nose

 4. Supplements and herbs that support the body